ubc-library-rc/rc-workshop-template/slides.md

 ```

 This code ensures the slides will resize to fit the available space.
 It's written for slides displayed in a 16:9 aspect ratio but you can change the aspect ratio by changing the `padding-top` percentage.
 For 16:9 the percentage equals 9/16, or 0.5625 (56.25%).
 For a 4:3 aspect ratio the percentage would be 3/4, or 0.75 (75%).

+## Generate PDF of slides
+See https://revealjs.com/pdf-export/ for instructions on exporting reveal.js slides to PDF.
+(Some formatting may be lost in the export.)